unoplatform/Uno.Themes/doc/fluent-getting-started.md

   <img src="assets/fluent-design-system.png" alt="Fluent design system" />
 </p>

 Uno Platform 3.0 and above supports control styles conforming to the [Fluent design system](https://www.microsoft.com/design/fluent).
 The details below explain how to use them in your app.

 ## Upgrading existing Uno apps to use Fluent styles

 Overall, the Uno Platform uses the same mechanism as WinUI to enable Fluent styles.
-After installing the `Uno.UI` Nuget version 3.0 or above, Fluent styles are enabled by specifying the `XamlControlsResources` within the application's resources (inside `App.xaml`).
+After installing the `Uno.UI` NuGet version 3.0 or above, Fluent styles are enabled by specifying the `XamlControlsResources` within the application's resources (inside `App.xaml`).

-For the UWP head, an additional WinUI 2 Nuget package reference must be added.
+For the UWP head, an additional WinUI 2 NuGet package reference must be added.
 This is following the same process as UWP because, for the UWP head, the Uno Platform is not used.

 The step-by-step process to enable Fluent design styles within an existing Uno Platform solution is as follows: